Being not a foodie in Southie June 30, 2013Posted by Clint Foster in Food.

 I went to a place called Local 149 last night.

 It was late and getting dark.
-I was hungry and lost in South Boston.
-I got off the freeway at an exit that I thought might have a restaurant since there was a convention center or something nearby.
-But I was immediately routed through an inexplicable system of ramps and chutes into a faraway place where there seemed to be water all around me, huge gantries and possibly escaped robots.
-When I found a place to pull off and engage the force field I checked Yelp, and was surprised to find that I was only a few hundred feet from an inviting little pub in a perfectly nice urban neighborhood with lots of humans out and about.
+Hungry and lost in South Boston, I got off the freeway hoping to find some kind of eating establishment (even a chain) close to the convention center nearby.
+But I was immediately routed through a complex system of ramps and chutes to a faraway place where my GPS reported water all around, and my eyes reported huge gantries (possibly nesting spots for escaped robots).
+When I found a place to pull off and engage the force field before checking my pocket computer, I was surprised to learn that there was a pub in my immediate vicinity that was well-liked by Yelpers.
+A few blocks later I found myself in a perfectly nice urban neighborhood with lots of humans out and about.

-Thinking back over my career as a diner, I’m starting to notice a pattern: Some of the worst (and most expensive) meals I’ve eaten have been formulated by chefs apparently set on delivering an experience rather than a meal.
-And some of the best have been in modest restaurants (even chains) with a few healthy choices such as a piece of fish with steamed veggies.
-Could it be that good food is usually also simple food?
+Thinking back over my career as a diner, I’m starting to notice a pattern: Some of the least enjoyable (and most expensive) meals I’ve eaten have emphasized either covering up the food (in the tradition of fancy recipes designed to mask spoilage) or “experience” (in the more modern tradition of food that is playful, but not necessarily enjoyable).
+Even a well-run chain restaurant can sometimes deliver a properly-cooked piece of fish with a side of steamed vegetables.
+Could it be that good food is also simple food?

 Apple stock price January 29, 2013Posted by Clint Foster in Uncategorized.